frees-io/freestyle/docs/src/main/tut/docs/parallelism/README.md

 import freestyle.nondeterminism._
 ```

-The code below illustrate an interpreter that will allow parallel executions thanks to the unsafe nature of `scala.concurrent.Future#apply` which runs immediately.
+The code below illustrate a handler that will allow parallel executions thanks to the unsafe nature of `scala.concurrent.Future#apply` which runs immediately.

 ```tut:book
 import cats.data.Kleisli